 His future goal is to be a chemist, so this project has given him some real-world experience and provided a service to the community.

 The University of Central Arkansas Stream Team assesses the health of Stone Dam Creek that flows through campus and into Lake Conway.
 Students use standardized assessment methods provided by the Arkansas Game and Fish Commission, to quantify water chemistry, macroinvertebrate, and fish quality.
 The student volunteers identify the aquatic organisms and relate them to the overall water quality to develop an understanding of the effects of the city of Conway and the surrounding campus.

 The data collected are used to inform the public and researchers of the current condition of the stream and to guide future research and restoration efforts to improve the water quality of the campus stream.
 Volunteers are needed!
-Please contact Dr. Sally Entrekin (firstname.lastname@example.org) to discuss upcoming events.
+We will be sampling in October 2015 and Earth Day 2016, please contact Dr. Sally Entrekin (firstname.lastname@example.org) if you would like to get involved!